tuftsceeo/IoT/EV3/README.md

 What are the ev3dev python function names?
 --------------
+Some of the ev3dev functions are not very user friendly.
+Luckily I've made wrapper functions for most functions for all sensors and motors except for the gyroscopic sensor.
+These wrapper functions also cover LEDs, sound (limited), and brick buttons.

+If you want to add anything, such as the ability to edit the screen's image while a program is running, or use a gyroscopic sensor, you will have to write the wrapper functions yourself.
+I suggest adding them to the already existing functions in appJSON.py (under
+EventServer) and updating the file.
+However most, if not all, basic wrapper functions are already written for you.

 Check out FunctionList.txt for a basic (incomplete) list of functions you can call and what to pass in, as well as for links to helpful resources.
 If there is something you need that is missing, bring it up as an issue and I can add it.

 Looking to set up a web server?